Grants Summary

 Service Improvement Grant

-• Amount – up to $1,000 per application.
-Limit of one application per library per year.
+• Amount – Up to $1,000 per application with a limit of one application per library per year.

-• Purpose – to help libraries meet SKPL standards for facilities, staffing or planning and community engagement.
+• Purpose – To help libraries meet Kansas Public Library Standards for facilities, staffing, planning and community engagement.

-• Schedule – libraries may apply anytime during the year up until November 15th.
-Applications will be reviewed and awarded in 30 days.
-Funds must be spent or encumbered by the date specified by the NCKLS Business Manager in early December.
+• Schedule – Libraries may apply anytime during the year up until November 15th.
+Funds must be spent or encumbered by December 15 of the current year.

 Scroll to Top